-Robert Tannehill compares Mark to a modern novel;9 Tom Boomershine and Gilbert Bartholomew assume that Mark is a kind of ancient popular narrative;10 Norm Peterson implicitly suggests Mark is story by interpreting it according to plot types;11 and Francis Moloney states that Mark invented the new literary form of "gospel" to offer a "narrative telling" of Jesus's life, death, and resurrection.12
+to plot types; and Francis J. Moloney states that Mark invented the new literary form of "gospel" to offer a "narrative telling" of Jesus's life, death, and resurrection.8

 In light of genre determination, most use narrative criticism and a reader-response approach to interpret 16:8 as an open ending, which is the implied author's rhetorical strategy to invite the implied audience to finish the story.
-At 16:8, the reversal of the messianic secret and subsequent human failure creates a problem: the women are commanded to go and tell what others have been forbidden to tell up to now, yet they are silent.
+At 16:8, the reversal of the messianic secret and subsequent human failure create a problem: the women are commanded to go and tell what others have been forbidden to tell up to now, yet they are silent.
 These scholars address the problem by drawing on earlier patterns in the narrative, particularly the exhortation to exhibit faith over fear and the trajectory of flawed discipleship.
-The audience is thought to generate meaning by responding obediently to the
+The audience is thought to generate meaning by responding obediently to the command.
+Mark's true ending is located in the audience's response to the unsettling features of the written text.